johnwalker/lein-plz/README.md

  ring                        #{"ring"}}
 ```

-each symbol is a dependency name, and the values are sets of nicknames
+Each symbol is a dependency name, and the values are sets of nicknames
 for that dependency.
 Enable these nicknames by adding the absolute
 path to your `.lein/profiles.clj` and you are done: